thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ![open-liberty-junit-01-folderstructure](images/open-liberty-junit-01-folderstructure.png)

+These are the classes you see in the image above:

+**`com.ibm.authors` Package for Authors microservice**

+* `AuthorsApplication` class repesents the JAX-RS RESTful web application.
+* `Author` class repesents the data structure we use for the Author.
+* `GetAuthor` class repesents the REST API Endpoint.
+* `HealthEndpoint` class repesents the support readiness probes for Kubernetes.

+**`authortests` Package for the JUnit test of the Authors microservice**

+* `AuthorJsonbAdapter` class repesents JSON-B adapter for a JSON-B mapping configuration.
+* `AuthorTestClient` class repesents the REST Client of the Authors microservice.
+* `Test_GetAuthors` class repesents the JUnit test which will be executed for a test run.

 In the `pom.xml` file you need to add the JUnit depencencies.
 The `junit-jupiter-api` and the `junit-jupiter-engine` are the basics for the Unit tests.
 With the `junit-jupiter-params` depencency we can define later a parameterized test.